-This authentic Italian manicotti recipe is easy to assemble and full of classic flavors.
-Make this comfort food meal in just under an hour!
+This authentic Italian manicotti recipe makes serious comfort food, with tender beef and cheese filling.
+Make this recipe in under an hour!

 Italian pasta dishes are so versatile because they can be served for a casual family dinner or for a fancy dinner date.